Dominik Eberle

-Dominik Eberle (born July 4, 1996) is an American football placekicker for the Seattle Sea Dragons of the XFL.
+Dominik Eberle (born July 4, 1996) is a German professional American football placekicker for the Berlin Thunder of the European League of Football (ELF).
 He played college football for the Utah State Aggies.
 He made his NFL debut in Week 16 of the 2021 NFL season.

 Early life

 Eberle was born in Nuremberg, Germany in 1996 to Güenther Eberle and Carmen Romero-Eberle.
 He has one sibling.
-Eberle eventually moved to California and attended Redondo Union High School where he played football and soccer.
+Eberle moved to California at the age of 14 and attended Redondo Union High School where he played football and soccer.

 College career

 Eberle enrolled to play football at Utah State University in 2015 and redshirted his first year.
 After appearing in 4 games in his redshirt first year, Eberle earned starting kicking duties in 2017 as a redshirt sophomore.
 Eberle performed well appearing in all 13 games, hitting all 47 extra point attempts, and hitting 18 of 24 field goal attempts.
 Eberle was named a finalist for the Lou Groza Award.
 Eberle would go on to start his junior and senior seasons.
 Eberle finished his career at Utah State hitting 64 field goals and 167 extra points, setting the program record for field goals made.